terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 <th>0-bootstrap (this file)</th>
 <th>Bootstraps a Google Cloud organization, creating all the required resources
 and permissions to start using the Cloud Foundation Toolkit (CFT).
-This step also configures a CI/CD pipeline for foundations code in subsequent stages.</th>
+This step also configures a CI/CD pipeline for deploying foundations code in subsequent stages.</th>
 </tr>
 </thead>